Creating content may seem like a new concept to you, as an ecommerce business owner.

 If you sow tons of consistent, epic content, you’ll reap tens (or hundreds) of thousands of annual visitors to your website.

-I do a lot of speaking on digital marketing and one of the most common questions I get at the end of a speech is: What do I post on social media for my business?
+One of the most common questions we get is: What should I post on social media for my ecommerce business?

-Without helpful blog posts, videos or podcasts, you really don’t have much to post on social media besides promotions and behind-the-scenes photos.
+Without helpful blog posts, videos or podcasts, you really don’t have much to post on social media besides promotional content and behind-the-scenes photos.

 Creating content regularly gives you something to actually share on social media.

-Once someone becomes your customer, the relationship should never be over.
+Once someone becomes your customer, you don't want the relationship to ever be over.

 Whenever a customer sees a new blog post you release, or gets an email about your latest new product or a promotion, it assures them that they've found an online store they can stick with for the long haul.

 For example, Flight Media sends out a weekly newsletter that outlines all the new blogs, videos, soon-to-come podcasts, and other news we have to share.

 Every week, we have customers emailing us about what they loved about a particular piece of content or asking questions about how we’re implementing it for their campaigns.